beono/recache/README.md

 This is an experimental library.
 It has a simple interface that lets you to cache data using redis and invalidate cache by tags.

+If you are not familiar with invalidation by tags, then I suggest you reading this article https://symfony.com/blog/new-in-symfony-3-2-tagged-cache.

 ## How to use

 ```go